Practice Essentials

 Age-related demographics

 Previously referred to as juvenile-onset diabetes, type 1 DM is typically diagnosed in childhood, adolescence, or early adulthood.
-Although the onset of type 1 DM often occurs early in life, 50% of patients with new-onset type 1 DM are older than 20 years of age.
+Although the onset of type 1 DM often occurs early in life, 50% of patients with new-onset type 1 DM are older than age 20 years.

 Type 1 DM usually starts in children aged 4 years or older, appearing fairly abruptly, with the peak incidence of onset at age 11-13 years (ie, in early adolescence and puberty).
 There is also a relatively high incidence in people in their late 30s and early 40s, in whom the disease tends to present less aggressively (ie, with early hyperglycemia without ketoacidosis and gradual onset of ketosis).
 This slower-onset adult form of type 1 DM is referred to as latent autoimmune diabetes of the adult (LADA).